wizeline/academy-data-bootcamp-selection-challenge/README.md

 ### Deliverables

+* Google form with forked repository URL.
 * Python Code (Plain Script or Jupyter Notebook) on GitHub.
 * Create a report that includes the responses to the questions, the lessons learned, and any additional comments.
 In this report, you can include diagrams and images that support your solution.

+---

+## Don’t forget to fill out the Google Form with your forked repository!

+Remember, you must send your forked repository by filling out the following **[Google Form](https://forms.gle/BVWLqYnoFj8CRF3v8)** within **three days of your registration date** to be considered for the Wizeline Academy Data Bootcamp!

+Thanks for completing the challenge, we can’t wait to see you soon!